Agriculture is integrated into overarching food-security focus

 Food for Peace Act (FFPA)

-Title I: Economic Assistance and Food Security: implemented by Department of Agriculture (FAS); provides funding for concessional sales program and Food for Progress (see below)
+Title I: Economic Assistance and Food Security: implemented by Department of Agriculture (FAS); provides funding for concessional sales programs and Food for Progress (see below)

-Title II: Emergency and Private Assistance: implemented by USAID; provides agricultural commodities for nonemergency assstance through eligible organizations, authorizes agricultural commodities for both emergency and development food assistance programs
+Title II: Emergency and Private Assistance: implemented by USAID; provides agricultural commodities for non-emergency assistance through eligible organizations, authorizes agricultural commodities for both emergency and development food assistance programs

 Title III: Food for Development: implemented by USAID; enhances food security and supports long-term economic development in the least-developed countries